The Ten Things that Popped Most at Popped! Music Festival [Yuck, Panda Bear, Zee Avi, Titus Andronicus, Rakim, Cults and More]

 Best Rain Antidote – The rain may have stopped the night prior, but the air of disappointment at what could have been with better weather hung undeniably heavy over festival attendees’ heads.
 Leave it to New York upstarts Cults to bring a little bit of sunshine onto the stage for the crowd to bask in.
 Backed with a full band, Brian Oblivion and Madeline Follin’s twinkling retro pop swirled and swaggered like an indoor beach party.
 Warmer and more adorable with each visit to Philly, Follin in particular came out with a swing in her step and revealed an increased nuance in her vocals, particularly during “Never Hear Myself” and signature song “Go Outside,” which carried a certain gallows humor to it given the circumstances.
 It’s a testament to both their growing live skills and their self-titled debut’s uniform quality that the latter was one of the weaker moments of their performance.

 Best Local Representation – Philly’s own Sun Airway took to the stage to woo the audience with their warm and woozy brand of psych-gaze.
 Highlights from their better-with-age debut Nocturne of Exploded Crystal Chandelier translated well to the wide open space, even if the drums could have used a little more oomph to make vaguely danceable treats like “Put the Days Away” actually danceable.
 Frontman and former A-Sider Jon Barthmus proved quite the dynamic presence despite never moving out from behind his keyboards.
 His antsy dance moves were a keen visual representation of the fence between patience and propulsion that the whole set straddled with grace.
 One gripe beyond the band’s control: Despite numerous band absences on Day Two, sets remained tragically truncated and rudely rushed by stage hands who frequently moved back and forth across the stage during performances to begin set up for subsequent artists.
-Their refusal to respect the atmosphere of any band’s set appeared for be most egregious here.
+Their refusal to respect the atmosphere of any band’s set appeared to be most egregious here.

 Most Aptly Named Band – Titus Andronicus invigorated the mid-day crowds with a short but storming set that packed all of the epic grandeur that their Shakespearean namesake would indicate.
 Playing half of the songs from their impressive 2010 album The Monitor, they rocked and roared with reckless abandon.
 Frontman Eric Harm was an able anchor for the rollicking performance, but special props must be given to guitarist Amy Klein, who ignited the stage with her sensational shredding and infectious pogo dancing.